Embu people: Tourist attractions

 The district is home to Mount Kenya to the north.
 This is a tourism attraction with many foreigners and local people visiting its slopes.
 Numerous expeditions set out each year to scale the slopes to the mountain top.
 This climb is not easy and calls for great stamina and resilience.
 Legend has it that one man Munyao did scale the mountain to the peak and hoisted the national flag during the independence day on 12 December 1963.

 Other attractions in the region are the huge Karue hill towering high along the Embu-Meru highway.
 Made of a huge crested rock, at the top of the hill are two unique eucalyptus trees.
 From the summit there are views of the far reaches of Embu.
 Nearby to this hill are two waterfalls close together which color the sky white as their waters fall down, then marry to form one big Ena river that then meanders downstream to encircle the Karue hill.
 The Kirimiri hill is also nearby.
 Though not open for tourism, it is home to a diverse array of wildlife.
+The hill is home to natural forests which are indigenous to the region.
+The hill is suitable for hiking purposes as there are no life-threatening wildlife.
 Embu is home to Mwea National Reserve.
 Best known for the diversity of bird species in the reserve.
 Ancient caves are also found in Embu, commonly referred to as 'Ngurunga ya Ngai' by the Embu natives.

+Culture and beliefs

+The Aembu believe in a monotheistic, invisible and transcendental God, Ngai or Murungu who lives in the sky.
+He is perceived as the omnipotent creator of life on earth and as a merciful, if distant, entity.
+The traditional Aembu perceive the spirits of their departed ones as the intercessors between themselves and Ngai or Murungu.
+They are remembered in family offerings/libations at Individual altars.

+Although the Aembu historically adhered to indigenous faiths, most are Christians today, of varying denominations, as well as various synthetic forms of Christianity.

+A minority of the Embu practice Islam notably through Arab, Indian, Persian missionaries since trade with the rest of East Africa.

+The Embu are primarily agrarian, and their home life and culture is similar to other Highland Bantus.
+The Embu have maintained adherence to a fairly strict customary code amongst the various cohorts of the population.

+Cuisine

+Typical Embu cuisine includes Nyeni (traditional vegetables), Mukimo (mashed banana with traditional vegetables or potatoes), Githere or Muthere (unfettered corn seeds cooked with beans or peas and traditional vegetables), Nyama cia gwakia (roasted meat), Ucuru or Ukie or Kirurio (fermented porridge made from flour of corn, millet or sorghum), Irio (mashed dry beans, corn and potatoes), Mutura (sausage made using goat intestines, meat and blood), yams, cassava and sweet potatoes.